Think you’re too old for braces? Think again!

 Clear aligners are custom, clear acrylic trays that slip over your teeth.
 These are known as Invisalign, ClearCorrect, and other available brands on the market.
 This option is popular with adults who want to avoid wires and brackets, and discreetly transform their smile.

 The American Association of Orthodontists (AAO) states that one in five orthodontic patients is over the age 18.
 More and more adults are electing to correct their teeth because they want to feel happy, healthy, and confident.
 Poor dental health can lead to some major issues, such as bone and gum loss, tooth decay, abnormal wear on tooth enamel, jaw joint, and painful headaches.
 Braces can help prevent these problems.

-Braces can also have a positive impact on your oral health and everyday life.
+Braces for adults can also have a positive impact on your oral health and everyday life.
 Having straight teeth makes it easier to brush, floss, and maintain your mouth.
 As an added benefit, your overall appearance and self-confidence will improve.
 Crowding and crooked teeth can make it harder to maintain oral health, which can lead to more plaque and inflammation.
 The number of adults undergoing orthodontic treatment has risen by 40% in the past decade, according to the American Association of Orthodontists (AAO).

 Many adults feel the same as you about their teeth, and adult braces are becoming a more common occurrence.
 It’s never too late to make a change that’ll make you feel great!

 At Henry Orthodontics, we have braces for all ages, including adults.
 If you’ve always wanted to straighten your smile, know that you can.
 Questions, concerns, or want to learn more?
 Get in touch with our team today!
 Our orthodontics services are available to those in St. Augustine, St. Johns, and the surrounding FL communities.